JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

 The optimal model proposed here can predict the hourly occupancy data for the next day based on the last 24-hour historical data.
 (As shown in the right part of the above figure.)

-# IAQ Prediction and Predictive Control Strategy Application
+# Results: IAQ Prediction and Predictive Control Strategy Application
 By means of occupancy trend predictions, we can estimate how much outdoor air volume should be supplied to the office floor referring to ASHRAE 62.1.

 Based on the OA estimation, we are able to produce a predictive control strategy of AHU frequency converter derived from occupancy trend predictions.